amyquinton/amyquinton.github.io/_posts/2020-04-12-global-esg-all-weather-via-asx.md

 |PMGOLD |7.0%|Gold|Universal|
 |QCB |6.2%|Commodities|Universal|

 The portfolio’s equities and bonds exposure are 20 percent Australian and 80 percent international.
-The 100% equities benchmark in the plot below is also 20 percent Australian and 80 percent international (20% [VAS][4]; 80% [VGS][5]).
+The 100 percent equities benchmark in the plot below is also 20 percent Australian and 80 percent international (20% [VAS][4]; 80% [VGS][5]).

 Figure 1. below shows how this portfolio has performed compared to a 100 percent equities benchmark.
-It shows that out global ESG filtered all-weather portfolio has had superior returns and smaller drawdowns compared to 100% equities since we started investing in and publishing our thoughts on the all-weather strategy in August 2019.
+It shows that out global ESG filtered all-weather portfolio has had superior returns and smaller drawdowns compared to 100 percent equities since we started investing in and publishing our thoughts on the all-weather strategy in August 2019.

 ![]({{"/images/plot-global-ESG-allweather-for-Amys-blog.png"|absolute_url}})